 How Does an ATS Work?

-- Transfer: Once the backup system is running steadily, the ATS shifts all the electrical load from the main power to the backup source.
-This switch is done smoothly to avoid damaging any devices.
+- Transfer: After the backup system is reliably running, the ATS moves all electrical load from the primary power source to the backup source.
+To prevent any equipment from being harmed, this changeover is executed seamlessly.

-- Reversion: After the main power comes back and is stable again, the ATS switches everything back from the backup to the regular power source and turns off the generator.
+- Reversion: The ATS turns off the generator and transfers everything back from the backup to the regular power source once the main power has stabilized.

-The entire process usually happens in just a few seconds, keeping your home, office, or factory running with minimal interruption.
-It protects appliances, prevents work loss, and brings peace of mind during unexpected power cuts.
+The entire process usually only takes a few seconds, so your home, workplace, or factory can keep running normally.
+It protects appliances, prevents lost productivity, and offers comfort during unscheduled power outages.

 Types of Automatic Transfer Switches

-- Delayed Transition ATS: In this type, there’s a slight delay between shutting off the main power and connecting to the backup.
-This pause lets any leftover electrical energy (residual currents) clear out before the new source takes over, which can protect sensitive equipment.
+- Delayed Transition ATS: has a slight delay between shutting off the main power and getting to the backup.
+This break can preserve delicate equipment by allowing any residual currents, or electrical energy, to drain out before the new source takes over.

 Benefits of Using an ATS